georgeselkassouf/Cyclistic-Bike-Share/README.md

 # Cyclistic Bike Share Case Study

-This case study is part of the Google Data Analytics Professional Certificate
+This case study is part of the Google Data Analytics Professional Certificate.

 ## Scenario